NeuroML/Documentation/source/Userdocs/Paths.md

     this one is.
 ```

-It can be run on the example Izhikevich network model:
+It can be run on the example {ref}`Izhikevich network example <userdocs:gettingstarted:izhikevichnetwork>`:
 ```{code-block} pycon
 >>> pynml.list_recording_paths_for_exposures("izhikevich2007_network.nml", substring="", target="IzNet")
 ['IzNet/IzPop0[0]/iMemb',